 Cargill recalls U.S. dog food due to aflatoxin

-Dec 7 (Reuters) - U.S. agribusiness giant Cargill Incsaid it was voluntarily recalling a year's output of dog food under the brands River Run and Marksman due to high levels of aflatoxin.
+CHICAGO (Reuters) - U.S. agribusiness giant Cargill Inc said it was voluntarily recalling a year's output of dog food made for its brands River Run and Marksman due to high levels of aflatoxin.

-Aflatoxin, a toxic substance that can cause liver failure and even death in dogs, is often found as a by-product of a corn fungus.
-The fungus tends to develop on crops during years of severe heat and drought and is most commonly found in the southern United States.
+Aflatoxin, a toxin that can cause liver failure and even death in dogs, is often found as a by-product of a corn fungus.
+The fungus tends to develop on crops during years of severe heat and drought, similar to what occurred this summer.

 "The basic issue is that the weather in the southern part of the United States just trashed the corn.
 Aflatoxin was pretty prevalent," said Charles Hurburgh, a grain quality specialist for Iowa State University.